Erdragh/Neoforge-Kotlin-MDK/README.md

+# Kotlin MDK

+This is a repo that takes NeoForge's MDKs and ports them to Kotlin.
+NeoForge has a dedicated GitHub organization for the MDKs, this Kotlin fork does not yet have this.

+---

+The original README:

 # For mod developers
 If you're looking to start out with NeoForge, please check [the dedicated MDK organization](https://github.com/NeoForgeMDKs) for more information and the list of per-version MDKs.
 This repository contains the source for the [MDK Mirrors](https://github.com/NeoForgeMDKs).